top of page

 Key Differences Between Cognitive Defusion and Thought Challenging

-Cognitive Defusion focuses on changing your relationship with thoughts through acceptance and observation with a goal of reducing the impact and emotional charge of the thought.
+Cognitive Defusion focuses on changing your relationship with thoughts through acceptance and observation.
+The goal is to reduce the impact and emotional charge of the thought.

-Thought Challenging and Replacement focuses on changing the content of thoughts through analysis and correction with the goal of replacing negative thoughts with more balanced ones.
+Thought Challenging and Replacement focuses on changing the content of thoughts through analysis and correction.
+This method aims to replace negative thoughts with more balanced ones.
 It requires the use of evidence and active thinking and practice.

 Which Technique Might Work Better for You?